mascarenhas/mascarenhas.github.com/_posts/2009-10-26-luarocks-with-symlinks.markdown

 This script, `luarocks_ln.lua`, is a specialized version of `luarocks make` that symlinks files from your source tree instead of copying them.
 So run it on a project you want to hack and all your edits in the source tree are immediately reflected in code ran in your development environment.
-After you are done just do a regular `luarocks make` and everything does back to normal.
+It works for both Lua source modules and any scripts that your project installs.
+Just do a regular `luarocks make` after your hacking session is done and everything does back to normal.

 Notice that this is a pretty big hack that may break other LuaRocks commands, so do a regular `luarocks make` before running any of them.
 Use this script only as a way to speed up your edit-test cycles.
 Obviously it